 After the First World War, German banks borrowed large sums of money from international lenders to help finance post-war reconstruction.

-Due to the stock market crash of 1929 and the ensuing financial crisis, international lenders refunded their loans to German banks.
-Nevertheless, German financial institutions are unable to make debt payments.
+Due to the 1929 stock market crash and the ensuing financial crisis, international lenders refunded their loans to German banks.
+Nevertheless, German financial institutions were unable to make debt payments.
 As a result, Germany experienced severe hyperinflation and a currency crisis, which caused the government to collapse.

 Key predictors of the currency crisis